Routstr/otrta-client/README.md

 ## Our Solution

-Wallet Gateway addresses the micropayment challenge for AI services through an innovative approach using Cashu notes.
-This method allows us to process AI requests without requiring user identity tracking for amounts above 1 satoshi, as we can return change directly in the HTTP response.
-The low overhead cost of using Cashu notes makes it feasible to handle frequent, granular transactions efficiently.
+Wallet Gateway addresses the micropayment challenge for AI services through an innovative approach using millisatoshi (msat) precision Cashu mints.
+This method enables exact payments for API calls without rounding errors or ceiling effects, ensuring users pay precisely for what they consume.

-Wallet Gateway addresses the micropayment challenge for AI services through this innovative Cashu note-based approach:
+Wallet Gateway addresses the micropayment challenge for AI services through this millisatoshi-based approach:

 ```mermaid
 flowchart